-The financial outlook of APRS has improved significantly.
-At this time last year, the outlook for APRS was a depletion of the System's assets within 50 years if no changes were made to the benefits and contribution rates of the System.
-The passage of HB 4368 put in place a new lower tier of benefits which will slow the growth of APRS liabilities over the long-term, but more importantly the legislation changed the financing structure of APRS to a methodology that is intended to insure the long-term sustainability of APRS.
+The financial outlook of APRS continues to improve.
+The passage of HB 4368 during the past legislative session put in place a new lower tier of benefits which will slow the growth of APRS liabilities over the long-term, but more importantly the legislation changed the financing structure of APRS to a methodology that is intended to insure the long-term sustainability of APRS.
+In addition, the return on investments for the past several years have exceeded expectations which has led not only to an actuarial gain on assets this year but has also created significant deferred gains which provide a cushion for possible shortfalls in future years.